Belieal/flipping-utilities/README.md

 - Fixed errors causing trades not to register properly.

+### v1.3.2 - Account deletion and bug fixes

+- This update adds a new settings menu to the account selector.
+For now, you'll only be able to delete your account's data from here, but we plan on creating more things to include on this panel.

+- We've significantly improved the accuracy of the session timer.

+- Btw's will no longer be picked up by the account cacher since they stand alone and cannot be expected to use the GE.

+- We're also fixing some critical bugs that caused issues with registering and storing trades.
+We've not fully found a fix for the bug yet, however we've significantly reduced its disruptive behavior.

 *If you notice any bugs or have any suggestions, let us know by making an [issue](https://github.com/Belieal/flipping-utilities/issues) or PM me on Discord (#Belieal6600)!
 I'm also happy to answer any questions that you may have. :)*